Quantum Portfolio Optimization: An Extensive Benchmark: Computational Experiments

-To ensure fairness among the methods, we enforce a time limit of 60 seconds on the solution process.
+To ensure fairness among the methods, we enforce a time limit of 60 seconds on the execution time of the quantum algorithm on the device.
+We do not include the model construction into the time limit since the time for model construction varies depending on which library is used (like qiskit\_optimization or dimod).
+Moreover, our process of first building the Quadratic Program and then transforming it into a QUBO could be sped up by directly building the QUBO, possibly in a fast programming language like C++.
+For the same reason, we do not include the result analysis time, i.e., calculating the QUBO objective values, which could be sped up by a faster implementation.
+We also do not include the embedding time into the time limit since the problem is always fully connected and thus, ideally, the embedding for a problem is calculated just once and reused for every other problem of the same size.
+Also, cloud connection, job submission and queueing times are not considered because we are interested in analyzing the capabilities of the quantum computer itself rather than access overhead.
 For the grid-search QAOA, we split up the 60 seconds into 30 seconds of training and 30 seconds of sampling with the best found parameters.
 We configure the size of the grid such that its execution time takes roughly 30 seconds.
 For the QAOA with optimized parameters, we spent a maximum of 52 seconds on training while the rest is used to exclusively sample with the best found parameters.
 This ensures that we have at least a minimum amount of time for sampling with high-quality parameters.
-After 60 seconds, we return the best found solution.
+Of course, the sampling results found during the training of QAOA are also considered in the final result.

+After sampling within the boundaries of the time limit, we calculate the QUBO objective values of the entire sample and analyze the 100 best solutions regarding their feasibility and objective value for the original \hyperlink{eq:min_vola}{\text{MinVola}} problem.
+We then return the best found solution.
 This resembles a practical setting where one is usually interested in the best solution rather than statistical performance measures like expectation values or quantiles.
-Of course, the sampling results found during the training of QAOA are also considered in the final result.